-NOTE: If you boat has a hydraulic drive, you will need to increase the surface area by approximately 30% percent.
-Keel cooling pipes under the hull of yachts or work boats, that achieve the same surface area can also be used.
+Note: If your boat has a hydraulic drive, you will need to increase the surface area of the keel cooling tanks by approximately 30% percent.
 If you have any questions about keel cooling please refer to our design guidelines detailed on our website, or ask us.